Indigenous education: Importance

-Indigenous knowledge is particularly important to modern environmental management in today's world.
-Environmental and land management strategies traditionally used by Indigenous peoples have continued relevance.
 Indigenous cultures usually live in a particular bioregion for many generations and have learned how to live there sustainably.
-In modern times, this ability often puts truly Indigenous cultures in a unique position of understanding the interrelationships, needs, resources, and dangers of their bioregion.
-This is not true of Indigenous cultures that have been eroded through colonialism or genocide or that have been displaced.

-The promotion of Indigenous methods of education and the inclusion of traditional knowledge also enables those in Western and post-colonial societies to re-evaluate the inherent hierarchy of knowledge systems.
-Indigenous knowledge systems were historically denigrated by Western educators; however, there is a current shift towards recognizing the value of these traditions.
-The inclusion of aspects of Indigenous education requires us to acknowledge the existence of multiple forms of knowledge rather than one, standard, benchmark system.
+In modern times, this ability often puts truly Indigenous cultures in a unique position of understanding the interrelated phenomena, needs, resources, and dangers of their bioregion.
+This is not true of Indigenous cultures that have been eroded through colonialism, genocide or forced displacement.
+Despite the historical denigration of Indigenous knowledge systems by Western educators, there is a current shift towards recognizing their value.
+The inclusion of aspects of Indigenous education requires people to acknowledge the existence of multiple forms of knowledge rather than one standard benchmark system.
+Many scholars in the field assert that Indigenous education and knowledge has a "transformative power" for Indigenous communities that can be used to foster "empowerment and justice."